The partial meltdown of the Three Mile Island nuclear reactor in 1979 happened because of a burned-out lightbulb.

 One of Cedric’s most important inventions is a system that monitors the vast array of data-crunching computers used by an important hedge fund.
 “The old system monitored for failure,” says Cedric, “but certain functions happen only intermittently, so a problem could exist for hours before it was discovered.”

-Cedric’s new software checks every element of the system once per minute, round the clock, to confirm that everything is working correctly.
+Cedric’s new programming checks every element of the system once per minute, round the clock, to confirm that everything is working correctly.
 But his system isn’t looking for a problem.
 It is looking for perfection and notifies Cedric when it fails to find it.

 Cedric says, “One mother tells her son to call when he gets to his friend’s house (and then takes action if she doesn’t get a call by the expected time).
 Compare this to the mother who says, ‘Call if you get into trouble,’ never realizing that it could be hours after a car accident before she would know that something was wrong.”